brassica-collective/handbook/content/brassica/handbook/Howtos/assembly_facilitation.md

   open: true
 ---

-Lessons from decentralised organising emphasise the value of cultivating processes for [meetings](https://commonslibrary.org/better-activist-meetings/) and ongoing collaborating that are both clear and flexible.
+Lessons from decentralised organising emphasise the value of cultivating clear and flexible processes that help us have [better meetings](https://commonslibrary.org/better-activist-meetings/).

-Given the project-group dynamics in our collective, our way of being in assembly will need to be a bit different from a normal conversation, in order to ensure that we give room for everyone's voices, and create brave spaces for difficult conversations.
+While these types meetings can feel formal compared to our everyday conversations, they can help us cultivate intentional collaborative spaces to practice relating well across our differences.

-One of the well-established facilitation tools for creating such spaces is to adopt a structured 'container' that starts with an opening circle to signal our move into this deliberate collaborative space and ends with closing circle that will bring us back to more familiar ways of conversing.
+One of the well-established facilitation tools for creating collaborative spaces is to adopt a structured 'container' that starts with an opening circle to signal our move into this deliberate collaborative space and ends with closing circle that will bring us back to more familiar ways of conversing.

 For our initial assemblies, we adopted a structured container to support as all to take turns co-facilitating assemblies.
 As we co-create our agreements and processes, we can also adjust these Assembly guidelines and add more examples.
 Since then, we have added additional processes (such as a 'check-in round' that includes an opportunity to express 'twinges').